Screen time that grows your kid.

 Original stories plus educational games across math, reading, science, coding, music, and art — earned, not assigned.

 Other apps do one of these and leave the rest to chance.
-KudoKids is the only digital world where all eight work together.
+KudoKids is one safe app where all eight grow together.

 Every routine pays out Kudo Coins the moment a parent approves.
 Kids learn that effort earns — not because we lecture them, but because the math of their own day rewards it.